PowellMedlock/MachineLearning/README.md

           visualize the accuracy of the data and determine which had the better accuracy

 In ICP 5 programs were made to:
+          scale, use PCA and fit data with KNN clustering on CC GENERAL.csv scale, use PCA and fit data with SVM onpd_speech_features.csv Apply Linear Discriminant Analysis to Iris.csv
+          visualize with matplotlib